deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-12/aa-securing-the-administration-controller.md

 chapter 12 - SportsStore: Security & Finishing Touches
     Securing the Administration Controller
         Creating the Account Controller 311
             Listing 12-8.
-The the Contents of the AccountController.cs File
+The Contents of the AccountController.cs File